 Directors are elected by a plurality of the votes cast at the Annual Meeting.
 The advisory proposal to approve our named executive officer compensation requires the affirmative vote of a majority of the votes cast at the Annual Meeting by the holders of shares entitled to vote thereon.
-For the advisory vote on the frequency of future advisory votes to approve named executive officer compensation, the option receiving the highest number of votes will be the frequency that shareholders approve on an advisory basis.
-The ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2017 requires the affirmative vote of a majority of the votes cast at the Annual Meeting by the holders of shares entitled to vote thereon.
+The ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2018 requires the affirmative vote of a majority of the votes cast at the Annual Meeting by the holders of shares entitled to vote thereon.

 If you own shares through a bank or broker in street name, you may instruct your bank or broker how to vote your shares.
-If you do not instruct your bank or broker how to vote such shares, your bank or broker can vote your shares only on the routine matter of ratification of Grant Thornton as our independent registered public accountant for 2017.
+If you do not instruct your bank or broker how to vote such shares, your bank or broker can vote your shares only on the routine matter of ratification of Grant Thornton as our independent registered public accountant for 2018.
 Without your instructions, your bank or broker is not permitted to vote your shares on any other proposal, resulting in a "broker non-vote" with respect to any such proposal.

 If you withhold your vote on the election of directors or abstain from voting on any or all of the other proposals, your shares will be included in the number of shares present and entitled to vote at the meeting and counted for purposes of determining a quorum.
 Withheld votes and broker non-votes will be excluded entirely from the vote on the election of directors and will therefore have no effect on the election.
-Abstentions and broker non-votes are not counted as votes cast on the advisory proposal to approve named executive officer compensation and the advisory proposal on the frequency of future advisory votes to approve named executive officer compensation and will therefore have no effect on the outcome of such matters.
-Abstentions are not counted as votes cast on the ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2017 and will therefore have no effect on such matter.
+Abstentions and broker non-votes are not counted as votes cast on the advisory proposal to approve named executive officer compensation and will therefore have no effect on the outcome of such matter.
+Abstentions are not counted as votes cast on the ratification of the selection of Grant Thornton as our independent registered public accounting firm for 2018 and will therefore have no effect on such matter.